benbowes/react-responsive-select/README.md

 ![Build status](https://api.travis-ci.org/benbowes/react-responsive-select.svg?branch=master)

 A React custom select control, that is both keyboard accessible like a native `<select/>` on desktop.
 And also tappable / draggable on touch devices.
+As of version 2 it is now reading meaningfully on a screenreader (Only tested with VoiceOver on desktop so far).

 ## Demo